Izzywa/Database/DESIGN.md

 - The database priotise on collecting and analysing information for antibiotics and antifungals

 ## Entities
-<!>
-In this section you should answer the following questions:

-* Which entities will you choose to represent in your database?
-* What attributes will those entities have?
-* Why did you choose the types you did?
-* Why did you choose the constraints you did?
-<!>

 `antibiotic_groups`: collection of unique groups of antibiotic
 - `id`